mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 #### API Gateway

-The API Gatway will use the new keys by using a docker compose file with the following entries:
+The API Gateway will use the new keys by using a docker compose file with the following entries:

 ```yaml
     mender-api-gateway: